 - Agile.
-Due to their incredible agility, the character adds +1 to all DODGE attempts. - Battlefield Surgeon.
+Due to their incredible agility, the character adds an extra +1 to all DODGE attempts. - Battlefield Surgeon.
 The character has learned the rudiments of first aid.
 They can heal allies or themselves a total of one HP/level after an encounter by binding wounds.
 For example, a 6th level character could heal six HPs to themselves, to a single ally, three HPs to two different characters, etc. Requires a Medical Kit (small Item consisting of needles, thread, and bandages) for each use. - Combat Archer.
-The character can fire missile weapons while engaging in melee without incurring DISADVANTAGE. - Counterspell.
+The character can fire missile weapons while engaging in melee without incurring DISADVANTAGE. - Combat Casting.
+The character can cast spells above first level while engaging in melee without incurring DISADVANTAGE. - Counterspell.
 The character gains +1 on all attempts to counter an adversary's spell. - Defender.
 The character's advanced training in parrying, fencing, and blocking allows them to add +1 to all DEFEND attempts. - Linguist.
 Gain two additional languages.
 Can be chosen multiple times. - Loremaster.
-The character gains +1 on any INT checks or Identify spell rolls pertaining to arcane matters or magic items. - Repair Gear.
+The character gains +1 on any INT checks or Identify spell rolls pertaining to arcane matters or magic items. - Marksman.
+The character is a dead eye when it comes to shooting or throwing weapons.
+They add +1 to hit on all missile attacks with a given weapon type (e.g., shortbow, throwing knife) and score a Critical Hit on a natural roll of 19-20.
+This skill can be chosen up to three times for additional +1 attack bonuses with the same weapon (with Critical Hit range increasing as well, up to 17-20 if chosen three times), or +1 with different types of weapons. - Repair Gear.
 Lots of practice knocking out dents and sharpening weapons allows the character to repair damaged weapons and armor during a REST period.
 Requires a set of Armorer's Tools (hammers, pliers, etc., weighs one Item/20 gp).
 Does not work if weapon/armor is broken or destroyed and also does not work on silver or magical weapons. - Tactics.
 The character's advanced training and hard-won experience allows them to perform Disarm and Knockdown attacks. - o Disarm a successful hit by the character does no damage, but their opponent must make a Dexterity save to hang on to their weapon. - o Knockdown successful hit does no damage, but opponent must make Strength save to avoid being knocked prone, pushed into an obstacle or off a cliff, etc. - Weapon Expert.
 Through dedication and practice, the character gains +1 to attack with a specific type of weapon (e.g., long sword, shortbow, dagger) and scores a Critical Hit on a natural roll of 19-20.
 This skill can be chosen up to three times (Expert, Master, Grandmaster) for additional +1 attack bonuses with the same weapon (with Critical Hit range increasing as well, up to 17-20 if chosen three times), or +1 with different types of weapons.